HarrJO/PanAf-local-adaptation/README.md

 gowinda
 - Gowinda is used to perform gene set enrichment analysis on the candidate SNPs identified in BayPass.
 - ./gowinda/baypass_core contains the scripts required to generate input files, run gowinda and analyses the output.
-./gowinda/baypass_aux contains the scripts required to run gowinda and analyses the output - this directory used input files generates in ./gowinda/baypass_core so some of these scripts must be run first
+./gowinda/baypass_aux contains the scripts required to run gowinda and analyses the output - this directory uses input files generated in ./gowinda/baypass_core so some of these scripts must be run first.

 pgls
-- Phylogenetic Generalized Least Squares (PGLS) was run to confirm the BayPass GEA candidates
+- Phylogenetic Generalized Least Squares (PGLS) was run to confirm the BayPass GEA candidates.
-- ./pgls/scripts contains scripts required to run and plot the output of PGLS
+- ./pgls/scripts contains scripts required to run and plot the output of PGLS.